SweetCodey/system-design-masterclass/11. Design Cab sharing System/Cab Sharing System Design.md

 ### View Map

 We've seen how the Map service provided services to Mark and John by gathering data from different sources.
-Now, let's dive deeper into the sources.
+Now, let's dive deeper into those sources.

 #### The process of getting map information